White Florida Couple Racially Harasses, Threatens To Lynch Black Man Just For Knocking On Their Door

 “Get your Black ass out of here, motherf***r, stop listening.
 Get your Black ass out of here,” the white man can be heard shouting.
 “Get f*cked up… Get your f—king ass beat, mother**ker, get the f**k out of here, record that sh*t, come back together.
 I’ll f**king hang your ass now!”

-“Dumb fucking n**ger, there’s no truth, and get your Black ass the fuck out of here,” he shouted.
+“Dumb fucking n**ger, there’s no truth, and get your Black ass the f*ck out of here,” he shouted.

 Johnson also shared a second video that appeared to show a police officer who acknowledged the couple’s hatefulness and racism, but told him, “No crime was committed.”